vernjan/owasp-juice-shop/level1.md

 View page source code to get the list of JS files.
 One of them is `<script src="main-es2015.js" type="module">`.

 Go to `/main-es2015.js` and search for `score`.
-One of the results is
+One of the results is:
 ```
 ,{path:"score-board",component:Oo},
 ```